MicrosoftDocs/power-platform/power-platform/guidance/adoption/secure-default-environment.md

 ---
 # Secure the default environment

-This document covers the areas to focus on as you think through the security of your default environment.
+This article covers the areas to focus on as you think through the security of your default environment.

 ## Managing administrators